Galbally, County Limerick: Community and clubs

-Although the Gaelic Athletic Association usually has one club in each parish, there are two in this parish: Galbally, on the Limerick side, and Aherlow, across the border in Tipperary.
+Although the Gaelic Athletic Association usually has one club in each parish, there are two in this parish: Galbally, on the Limerick side, who are based at Cussen Memorial Park and Aherlow, across the border in Tipperary who are based at O'Gorman Park.
 While each club plays hurling to some extent, gaelic football is the primary sport, and both clubs have won their respective county senior football championships, Aherlow winning the Tipperary title for the first time in 2006.
 Galbally were first-time winners of the Limerick Senior Football Championship in 1994 and repeated the feat in 1997.
 Galbally also won the 1995 County Junior B Hurling title, captained by John Kiely, who went on to manage the Limerick county hurling team to victory in the 2018 All-Ireland Senior Hurling Championship Final.

 Galbally Camogie Club fields teams from under 12 to Senior.
 Galbally is also home to the Mooreabbey Milers AC running club.

 In 1994, Galbally was selected as the 'prettiest town in Ireland' in the annual Irish Tidy Towns Competition, and has won the Limerick competition nine times.

 Popular culture

 A folk ballad, The Galbally Farmer, tells of the trials suffered by a hired labourer working for the miserly farmer of the title, Darby O'Leary.

+In January 2024, American comedian Conan O'Brien visited Galbally as part of his travel show Conan O'Brien Must Go.
+O'Brien learned from a genealogist that his great-grandfather Thomas O'Brien, son of Jeremiah, was from Galbally.